-- 1. A State agency, subject to this Order, shall not conduct any rulemaking except as permitted by this Order. - 2.
-A State agency, subject to this Order, shall not conduct any rulemaking, whether informal or formal, without the prior written approval of the Office of the Governor.
+- 1. A State agency subject to this Order, shall not conduct any rulemaking except as permitted by this Order. - 2.
+A State agency subject to this Order, shall not conduct any rulemaking, whether informal or formal, without the prior written approval of the Office of the Governor.
 In seeking approval, a State agency shall address one or more of the following as justification for the rulemaking: - a.
 To fulfill an objective related to job creation, economic development, or economic expansion in this State. - b.
 To reduce or ameliorate a regulatory burden while achieving the same regulatory objective. - c.
-To prevent a significant threat to the public health, peace or safety. - d.
+To prevent a significant threat to the public health, peace, or safety. - d.
 To avoid violating a court order or federal law that would result in sanctions by a court or the federal government against an agency for failure to conduct the rulemaking action. - e.
 To comply with a federal statutory or regulatory requirement if such compliance is related to a condition for the receipt of federal funds or participation in any federal program. - f.
-To fulfill an obligation related to fees or any other action necessary to implement the State budget that is certified by the Governor's Office of Strategic Planning and Budgeting. - g.
-To promulgate a rule or other item that is exempt from Title 41, Chapter 6, Arizona Revised Statues, pursuant to section 41-1005, Arizona Revised Statutes. - h.
-To address matters pertaining to the control, mitigation or eradication of waste, fraud, or abuse within an agency or wasteful, fraudulent, or abusive activities perpetrated against an agency. - 3.
-Paragraphs 1 and 2 apply to all State agencies, except for: (a) any State agency that is headed by a single elected State official, (b) the Corporation Commission, or (c) any State agency whose agency head is not appointed by the Governor.
-Those State agencies to which Paragraphs 1 and 2 do not apply are strongly encouraged to voluntarily comply with this Order in the context of their own rulemaking processes. - 4.
-Pursuant to Article 5, Section 4 of the Arizona Constitution and Arizona Revised Statutes Section 41-101(A)(1), the State agencies identified in Paragraph 3 must provide the Office of the Governor with a written report for each proposed rule 30 days prior to engaging in any rulemaking proceeding and must also provide the Office of the Governor with a written report within 15 days of any rulemaking.
-The reports required by this Paragraph shall explain, in detail, how the rulemaking advances the priorities and principles set forth in this Order.
+To comply with a state statutory requirement. - g.
+To fulfill an obligation related to fees or any other action necessary to implement the State budget that is certified by the Governor's Office of Strategic Planning and Budgeting. - h.
+To promulgate a rule or other item that is exempt from Title 41, Chapter 6, Arizona Revised Statutes, pursuant to section 41-1005, Arizona Revised Statutes. - i.
+To address matters pertaining to the control, mitigation, or eradication of waste, fraud, or abuse within an agency or wasteful, fraudulent, or abusive activities perpetrated against an agency. - To eliminates rules that are antiquated, redundant or otherwise no longer necessary for the operation of state government. - 3.
+For the purposes of this Order, the term "State agencies," includes without limitation, all executive departments, agencies, offices, and all state boards and commissions, except for: (a) any State agency that is headed by a single elected State official, (b) the Corporation Commission and (c) any board or commission established by ballot measure during or after the November 1998 general election.
+Those State agencies, boards and commissions excluded from this Order are strongly encouraged to voluntarily comply with this Order in the context of their own rulemaking processes.